 TIP: Check our order form to see how long California is currently taking to process regular and expedited orders.

 DBAs are filed with the county.
 You’ll want to contact your local County Recorder to find out exactly what forms to submit and what they’re submission process is.
 You can find the local county recorder’s office by searching “YOURCOUNTY county recorder”.

-TIP: We can obtain your EIN for you if you we form your company.
+TIP: We will obtain your EIN for you if we form your company.

-TIP: Our business formation service includes a free banking resolution for your use.
+TIP: Our business formation service includes a free banking solution.